We seem to be back in our rainy season.

 I waited and waited….

-The following morning before heading out for chores, I took a deep breath prior to walking into the quail sanctuary; you never know what you might run into after heavy rainfall.
+The following morning before heading out for chores, I took a deep breath prior to walking into the quail sanctuary because after heavy rains you never know what you might find.

-This concept will also work great if we get snow during the winter months.
-The quail shelter boxes are are easy to build for mobile or stationary housing.
-These shelters are an added perk when you’re raising quail naturally, outdoors on the ground.
-If you’re using a mobile coop you can simply cover the whole coop with a heavy plastic tarp until the rain stops.
+These shelters are an added perk when you’re raising quail naturally on the ground.
+If you’re using a mobile coop you can simply cover the whole coop with a heavy plastic tarp until the rain stops, this will protect and help keep them dry.